Krontab/Desolation-Wilderness-Zones/README.md

 bear and/or mountain lion and stashed away for a midnight snack near Lower Velma Lake (beautiful area, btw)... it's not my fault.**

-**Also I am NOT affiliated in any way with El Dorado National Forest, Lake Tahoe Basin Mgt Unit, Desolation Wilderness Volunteers, or any other government or commercial entity.
-This is a personal project that I work on in my spare time as a private outdoor enthusiast to help me with my own planning efforts for trips to one my favorite places to visit.
+**Also I am NOT affiliated in any way with Caltopo.com, Google, El Dorado National Forest, Lake Tahoe Basin Mgt Unit, Desolation Wilderness Volunteers, or any other government or commercial entity.
+This is a personal project that I work on in my spare time asa private outdoor enthusiast to help me with my own planning efforts for trips to one my favorite places to visit.
 You are welcome to use it, modify it, laugh at it, or contact me to contribute to it's accuracy or value.
 I do not claim ownership of any of the data or systems that I used to create the content, nor do I offer any warranty or guarantee of it's accuracy.
 I'm just a dude that loves the outdoors and helping others, so if you appreciate it... awesome!**

 **If you have any doubt about trusting this information, _don't use it._**

+## Maintainer
+* Gilbert Mendoza - gmendoza at gmail dot com
+  * Original Map Author and Maintainer

 [l1]: https://www.fs.usda.gov/detail/eldorado/specialplaces/?cid=fsbdev7_019062 "El Dorado National Forest"
 [l2]: https://www.fs.usda.gov/recarea/ltbmu/recarea/?recid=11786 "Lake Tahoe Basin Mgt Unit"